-To investigate pathomechanisms underlying in MLII mice by anti-resorptive bisphosphonate mucolipidosis II (MLII)-a prerequisite to develop treatment.
-In addition, we found that high amounts therapeutic approaches-we have analyzed mice of the cytokine interleukin-6 (IL-6) are secreted by carrying a mutation identified in an MLII patient. dysfunctional MLII osteoblasts, which plays a crucial Biochemically these mice are characterized by role in the stimulated osteoclastogenesis in MLII, the complete loss of phosphotransferase activity and might present a novel therapeutic target. resulting in the absence of mannose 6-phosphate Since both antigen processing and presentation, targeting signals on lysosomal enzymes, their cell as well as cytotoxic functions of immune cells and tissue-specific missorting, and accumulation depend on lysosomal proteases, we have examined of non-degraded storage material in lysosomes. whether these processes are affected in MLII.
-The These mice show a progressive neurodegeneration absence of mannose 6-phosphate residues led to a particularly affecting granular and Purkinje cells in significant loss of lysosomal cathepsin proteases in the cerebellum accompanied with the formation B cells, and subsequently to lysosomal dysfunction of axonal spheroids, cerebellar demyelinisation with accumulation of storage material, impaired processes, and activation of astroglial and microglial antigen processing and presentation, and antibody cells.
-Quantitative mass spectrometric analyses production.
-In contrast, T cells and dendritic cells of storage material revealed an accumulation maintained higher lysosomal protease activities of fucosylated sugar chains, gangliosides and and central cell functions.
-Most importantly, low cholesterol, most likely caused by the loss of few concentrations of total immunoglobulins were distinct lysosomal enzymes. found in MLII patients, and the specific antibody Surprisingly, an increased number of bone resorbing response to vaccination was poor or not detectable, osteoclasts combined with reduced activity of bone indicating that these should be regularly checked in forming osteoblasts were found to be responsible MLII patients.
+To investigate pathomechanisms underlying mucolipidosis II (MLII)-a prerequisite to develop therapeutic approaches-we have analyzed mice carrying a mutation identified in an MLII patient.
+Biochemically these mice are characterized by the complete loss of phosphotransferase activity resulting in the absence of mannose 6-phospha targeting signals on lysosomal enzymes, their cel and tissue-specific missorting, and accumulation of non-degraded storage material in lysosomes.
+These mice show a progressive neurodegenerati particularly affecting granular and Purkinje cells in the cerebellum accompanied with the formation of axonal spheroids, cerebellar demyelinisation processes, and activation of astroglial and micro cells.
+Quantitative mass spectrometric analyses of storage material revealed an accumulation of fucosylated sugar chains, gangliosides and cholesterol, most likely caused by the loss of few distinct lysosomal enzymes.

-for the low bone mass and the osteoporotic phenotype in MLII rather than increased activity of osteoclasts.
+Surprisingly, an increased number of bone resorts osteoclasts combined with reduced activity of bo forming osteoblasts were found to be responsible for the low bone mass and the osteoporotic phenotype in MLII rather than increased activity of osteoclasts.
 This phenotype can be corrected